Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 This documentation covers the top scenarios and documents all available configuration settings for this module.

-We aim to cover the 90% of customer scenarios.
+We aim to cover 80% of common customer scenarios.
 If the particular customer scenario is not covered here, it may be possible to adjust the configuration settings to match the customer requirements.
-If not, then it my be the case the customer needs to adjust their code post deployment.
+If not, then it my be the case the customer needs to adjust their Terraform code post bootstrap.

 This documentation covers the following: